hisaac/OpenSesame/README.md

 # OpenSesame

-**🚧 OpenSesame is very much a work in progress 🚧**

-OpenSesame is an app for opening links in macOS apps instead of the web browser.
+OpenSesame was an app for opening links in macOS apps instead of the web browser.

+## ⚠️ OpenSesame is no longer under active development ⚠️

+This was a really fun project to work on, but I will no longer be actively developing on the project.
+I'm leaving it here in case there is any code that could still be useful to others.

+If you're looking for something like OpenSesame that _is_ still being developed, I'll direct you to [OpenIn](https://loshadki.app/openin/).
+It does most of what I had planned for OpenSesame to do, and then some.

+👋

 ## Currently supported Links/Apps